• Skip to primary navigation

 From: Fintrakk

 A lot of people don’t know how to save money simply because they don’t know what their priorities are!
-This simple money-saving chart tells us that saving money doesn’t need complicated methods.
-The basic steps when it comes to saving money is following this equation: INCOME-SAVINGS = EXPENSES.
+This simple money-saving chart tells us that saving money doesn’t require complicated methods.
+The basic steps when it comes to saving money are following this equation: INCOME-SAVINGS = EXPENSES.
 It’s also essential to identify the difference between needs and wants, and then trim back wherever possible.

 3. How to Save Money on Food